Adidas Alphabounce review

 When I first bought these shoes, I bought them entirely on their looks.
-However, after wearing this pair of shoes for an entire year, I realised that it offers so much more.
+However, after wearing this pair of shoes for an entire year, I realized that it offers so much more.

-At first look of this shoe, you will notice the aggressive lines and ridges that appear throughout both the upper and the midsole.
+At the first look at this shoe, you will notice the aggressive lines and ridges that appear throughout both the upper and the midsole.
 These give the shoe a fast feeling appropriate for runners.
 I love it!

 It is also available in a massive variety of colorways, some extremely different from others.

 The upper is made up of an engineered mesh (EM), which is very comfortable.
 It is also flexible but, do not expect a Primeknit.

 This model is much cheaper than Primeknit shoes such as Ultraboost.
 However, it still offers high-quality material.

 There are perforated sections around high heat areas like the toe box and near the arch of the foot.
 These sections have large holes.